andrewortman/reddcrawl/README.md

 "Reddcrawl" has been my personal project for a few years.
 I use it as an excuse to learn a new language.
-This version is written in Java/Spring but I've also made version in Python, and Node.JS.
+This version is written in Java/Spring but I've also made version in Python and Node.JS.

 The goal of the project is to "predict the hivemind."
 There are several major components/stages of this project: